canonical/craft-parts/docs/explanation/dump_plugin.rst

 Combining the dump plugin with the :ref:`part properties <part_properties>` allows extending the behavior to create new files, modify existing files, and/or filter files for the final payload.
 For example, it could be used with the :ref:`override-build <override_build>`, to convert file formats.

-The plugin could also be used with the :ref:`organize <organize>` to reorganize the files in the final payload.
+The plugin can also be used with the :ref:`organize <organize>` to reorganize the files in the final payload.
 Like keep only libraries and exclude the binaries and headers from SDKs.